COMP1010UNSW/pytest-dryrun/README.md

 When the `--assessor-dryrun` flag is passed to Pytest, only tests marked with `dryrun` will be collected and run.

+If the `--assessor-no-dryrun` flag is given, only tests not marked with `dryrun` will be collected.

 ```py
 @pytest.mark.dryrun
 def test_thing_one():